Craig Cormick: Literary career

 In 2014 and 2015 he published the acclaimed the Shadow Master series with Angry Robot books, in the US and UK, as was a guest author at the Convergence fan convention in Minneapolis, and at WorldCon in Helsinki in 2018.
 In 2015 he also took part in the Yale Writers Conference.

+Post-Covid he has embarked on several research journeys into First Nations histories and in 2024 published, along with First Nations author Darren Rix,: Warra Warra Wai: How Indigenous Australians discovered Captain Cook, and what they tell of the coming of the Ghost People.